hammerheim-game/hammerheim-rules/5-warbands.md

 if they aren’t, he is wasting a good portion of his life...
 Profile M WS BS S T W I A Ld
 3 3 2 3 4 1 2 1 8
-Weapons/Armour: An Apprentice Runesmith may be equipped with weapons and armour chosen from the Dwarf Warrior equipment list.
+Weapons/Armor: An Apprentice Runesmith may be equipped with weapons and armor chosen from the Dwarf Warrior equipment list.
 Skills: The Apprentice Runesmith may choose from Combat, Academic & Strength when he gains a new skill.
 In addition,